 Aaron C. Hoskins

-As a recent graduate with a newly obtained Bachelor’s of Arts in Elementary Education, I was excited when I happened across your advertisement looking for a new 2nd grade teacher at Pleasant View Elementary School.
-Having completed 120 hours in student teaching in a 1st grade classroom, I was awarded with Rhode Island’s Initial Educator Certificate.
+As a recent graduate with a newly obtained Bachelor’s of Arts in Education, I was excited when I happened across your advertisement looking for a new 2nd grade teacher at Pleasant View Primary School.
+Having completed 120 hours of Initial Teacher Training in a 1st grade classroom, I was awarded with Qualified Teacher Status.
 As a parent whose child has recently enrolled in your school for the next academic year, I am quite fond of Pleasant View’s teaching program and educational culture.
 I believe I would make a great fit within the staff as the new 2nd grade teacher.

 In the teacher job description, it states you are looking for a candidate with “experience providing differentiated instruction, cultivating an environment allowing for independence, and supporting self-directed study.”
 Not only is this my own brand of teaching method, but I also admire a school which actively promotes such practise in its staff.
 During my certification period and throughout my student teaching hours as a teacher assistant, I further developed my educational skills, leadership abilities, and classroom knowledge.
 I would love the chance to help Pleasant View progress into the coming years while educating a new generation of young minds.